vl85/BayunDB/docs/project/implementation-plans/aggregation-operators.md

 - Total estimated time: 10 weeks
 - Key milestones:
-  - Week 2: Complete parser implementation with tests
+  - Week 2: Complete parser implementation with tests ✅
-  - Week 4: Logical and physical planning complete
+  - Week 4: Logical and physical planning complete ✅
-  - Week 6: Execution engine implementation complete
+  - Week 6: Execution engine implementation complete ⏳
-  - Week 8: Integration tests passing
+  - Week 8: Integration tests passing ⏳
-  - Week 10: Documentation complete and feature ready for release
+  - Week 10: Documentation complete and feature ready for release ⏳

+## Current Status

+- ✅ Parser implementation is complete with tests
+- ✅ AST structure has been enhanced to support GROUP BY, HAVING, and aggregate functions
+- ✅ Logical planner has been updated to create Aggregate nodes
+- ✅ Physical planner structure for HashAggregate has been created
+- ✅ Integration tests for parser features are passing
+- ⏳ Execution engine implementation is pending
+- ⏳ Full end-to-end query execution for aggregation is pending

+## Next Steps

+1. Implement the HashAggregateOperator in the execution engine
+2. Connect the physical plan nodes to the execution operators
+3. Update the build_operator_tree function to create proper aggregate operators
+4. Add performance testing for aggregation operations

 ## Dependencies